 Conservation planners look at changes that can be made to improve health and productivity while reducing impacts on natural resources.
 Some examples include stream-side fencing, riparian plantings, gutters and downspouts, rain gardens, composting manure, pasture management and renovation, weed management techniques, creating sacrifice areas, and rotation of livestock.
 Planners can help answer your questions, provide technical guidance, and recommend additional help such as financial assistance.

 Once the land manager has decided which changes they’d like to make on their property, they work with their planner to set a tentative implementation schedule.
-Revisions of the schedule and the plan can be made as the goals and needs of the land manager change.
+Revisions of the schedule and the plan can be made as your goals and needs change.
 All aspects of conservation planning services provided by WICD are free of charge and without obligation as WICD is a non-regulatory, non-enforcement agency.

 We look forward to introducing you to this process!
-Request assistance to get started.
+Request assistance with the button below to get started.

 Conservation planners look at changes that can be made to improve health and productivity while reducing impacts on natural resources.
 Some examples include stream-side fencing, riparian plantings, gutters and downspouts, rain gardens, composting manure, pasture management and renovation, weed management techniques, creating sacrifice areas, and rotation of livestock.
 Planners can help answer your questions, provide technical guidance, and recommend additional help such as financial assistance.

 Once the land manager has decided which changes they’d like to make on their property, they work with their planner to set a tentative implementation schedule.
-Revisions of the schedule and the plan can be made as the goals and needs of the land manager change.
+Revisions of the schedule and the plan can be made as your goals and needs change.
 All aspects of conservation planning services provided by WICD are free of charge and without obligation as WICD is a non-regulatory, non-enforcement agency.

 We look forward to introducing you to this process!
-Request assistance to get started.
+Request assistance with the button below to get started.

 Learn about our Conservation Planning process